OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 The first two attributes have the authentication info required by Azure:

-- **AZ_ID**: your Microsoft Azure account identifier, found in All services -> Subscriptions.
+- **AZ_ID**: Your Microsoft Azure account identifier, found in All services -> Subscriptions.
-- **AZ_CERT**: The certificate that you signed before, in our example this file is called 'azureOne.pem' you only need to read this file one time to set this attribute and start using Azure:
+- **AZ_CERT**: The certificate that you signed before.
+In our example this file is called 'azureOne.pem'.
+You only need to read this file once to set the attribute and start using Azure:

 .. prompt:: bash $ auto

     $ cat ~/.ssh/azure/azureOne.pem

-- Copy the content into your system clipboard without any mistake selecting all the text (ctrl + Shift + c if you are under normal linux terminal).
+- Copy the content into your system clipboard without any mistake selecting all the text (ctrl + Shift + c if you are using a typical desktop).

-- Paste into AZ_CERT value, make sure you are inside quotes without leaving any blankspace.
+- Paste that into the AZ_CERT value.
+Make sure it is inside quotes, without leaving any blank space.

 This information will be encrypted as soon as the host is created.
-In the host template the values of the ``AZ_ID`` and ``AZ_CERT`` attributes will be encrypted to maintain a secure way in your future communication with azure.
+In the host template the values of the ``AZ_ID`` and ``AZ_CERT`` attributes will be encrypted to maintain your future communication with Azure securely.

-- **REGION_NAME**: it's the name of Azure region that your account uses to deploy machines.
-You can check Microsoft's site to know more about the region availability `Regions Azure page <https://azure.microsoft.com/es-es/regions/>`__.
+- **REGION_NAME**: The name of the Azure region that your account uses to deploy machines.
+You can check Microsoft's `Regions Azure page <https://azure.microsoft.com/es-es/regions/>`__ to find more about the region availability.

 In the example the region is set to `West Europe`.

-- **CAPACITY**: This attribute sets the size and number of Azure machines that your OpenNebula host will handle, you can see ``instance_types`` section in ``azure_driver.conf`` file to know the supported names.
-Remember that its mandatory to capitalize the names (``Small`` => ``SMALL``).
+- **CAPACITY**: This attribute sets the size and number of Azure machines that your OpenNebula host will handle.
+See the ``instance_types`` section in the ``azure_driver.conf`` file for the supported names.
+Remember that it is mandatory to capitalize the names (``Small`` => ``SMALL``).

 .. _azg_multi_az_site_region_account_support:

 Multi Azure Location/Account Support
 ================================================================================

-It is possible to define various Azure hosts to allow OpenNebula the managing of different Azure locations or different Azure accounts.
-OpenNebula choses the datacenter in which to launch the VM in the following way:
+It is possible to define various Azure hosts to allow OpenNebula to manage different Azure locations or different Azure accounts.
+OpenNebula chooses the datacenter in which to launch the VM in the following way:

-- if the VM description contains the LOCATION attribute, then OpenNebula knows that the VM needs to be launch in this Azure location
+- If the VM description contains the LOCATION attribute, then OpenNebula knows that the VM needs to be launched in this Azure location.
-- if the name of the host matches the region name (remember, this is the same as an Azure location), then OpenNebula knows that the VMs sent to this host needs to be launched in that Azure datacenter
+- If the name of the host matches the region name (remember, this is the same as an Azure location), then OpenNebula knows that the VMs sent to this host needs to be launched in that Azure datacenter.
-- if the VM doesn't have a LOCATION attribute, and the host name doesn't match any of the defined regions, then the default region is picked.
+- If the VM doesn't have a LOCATION attribute, and the host name doesn't match any of the defined regions, then the default region is picked.

-When you create a new host the credentials and endpoint for that host are retrieved from the ``/etc/one/az_driver.conf`` file using the host name.
-Therefore, if you want to add a new host to manage a different datacenter, i.e. ``west-europe``, just add your credentials and the capacity limits to the the ``west-europe`` section in the conf file, and specify that name (west-europe) when creating the new host.
+When you create a new host, the credentials and endpoint for that host are retrieved from the ``/etc/one/az_driver.conf`` file using the host name.
+Therefore, if you want to add a new host to manage a different datacenter, i.e. ``west-europe``, just add your credentials and the capacity limits to the ``west-europe`` section in the configuration file, and specify that name (``west-europe``) when creating the new host.

 .. code::